 Graduate Assistantships.
 Graduate assistantships include working with selected faculty members on research projects, curriculum development, and other assignments for 5 to 20 hours per week.
 Several other organizations on campus, such as the Counseling and Psychological Services, often request students to serve as graduate assistants.

-University Financial Aid and Scholarships.
+University Financial Aid.
 Other sources of financial aid are available to students through the Financial Aid Office, A-41 ASB, Provo, UT 84602-1009.
 International students can contact the International Students Services Office at internationalservices.byu.edu, then select the "Scholarship" link.

 BYU Graduate Studies offers several sources for support such as Graduate Mentoring Awards and Graduate Student Research Fellowship Awards.